hucker/splint/README.md

 ## FastAPI Interface

-If you want your rule checking results to be runnable via a web API, you can use the `splinter.py` file to see how to trivially create a fast API app from your code.
-There are no changes required from your code to support a FastAPI interface.
-If you created `rule_ids` for all of your rule functions then they are all accessible via the API.
-If you didn't use `ruids` then you can run the whole set of functions.
-The sample command line app is meant to be a trivial example of how to hook up a `splint` ruleset to the web.
+To integrate your rule checking results with a web API using `FastAPI`, you can refer to the `splinter.py` file for a straightforward approach to creating a `FastAPI` app from your existing code.
+No changes are required in your code to support a `FastAP`I interface.
+If you have created rule_ids for all of your rule functions, they will all be accessible via the API.
+Alternatively, if you haven't used rule_ids, you can run the entire set of functions or filter by `tag`, `level` or `phase`.
+The sample command-line app serves as a simple example of how to connect a `splint` ruleset to the web.

-Because `splint` uses python dictionaries to move result data around, connecting to a FastAPI interface is trivial.
+Integration with `FastAPI` is simple since it utilizes Python dicts for result data.
-The `splinter` demo tool shows that this can be done with just a few lines of code to create an FastAPI interface.
+The splinter demo tool demonstrates that this can be achieved with just a few lines of code to create a FastAPI interface.

-Just run with the --api flag and you'll see `uvicorn` startup your API.
+Simply run the command with the `--api` flag, and you'll see `uvicorn` startup your API.

 ```
 /Users/chuck/splint/.venv/bin/python splinter.py --pkg . --api
 INFO:     Started server process [3091]